templado/documentation/README.md

 }
 ```

 And that's it!
-In the final output, all elements containing the "property" attribute would be gone.
+In the final output, all elements containing the RFDa attributes would be gone.

+**Note: if you think that's a pretty cool idea, you are in luck.
+The StripRDFaAttributesTransformation class is part of
+the core Templado code.
+If you have other ideas for transforming your templates, you will need to write them yourself, but
+this Transformation can be used out of the box.

 I mentioned that there are two Classes in Templado that can be used to create a Selector.
 We used XPathSelector in this
 example, but the other is Templado\Engine\CSSSelector.
 It extends the XPathSelector, and allows you to use CSS syntax